rajat1243/animated-front-end-project/README.md

 This project is a fully responsive, animated portfolio website inspired by Sundown Studio’s design.
 It features:

-Smooth scrolling using Locomotive Scroll for an immersive browsing experience.
+-Smooth scrolling using Locomotive Scroll for an immersive browsing experience.

-Dynamic hover previews where project thumbnails update a fixed image section.
+-Dynamic hover previews where project thumbnails update a fixed image section.

-Animated text and shapes using CSS keyframes for a modern, fluid aesthetic.
+-Animated text and shapes using CSS keyframes for a modern, fluid aesthetic.

-Swiper.js integration for an interactive project slider.
+-Swiper.js integration for an interactive project slider.

-Custom page loader animation for a polished entry effect.
+-Custom page loader animation for a polished entry effect.

-Responsive design ensuring compatibility with mobile, tablet, and desktop screens.

-Minimal, clean layout focused on high-quality visuals and typography.
+-Minimal, clean layout focused on high-quality visuals and typography.

 Tech Stack:

-HTML5

-CSS3 (Custom animations, Flexbox, Media Queries)

-JavaScript (DOM manipulation, event handling)
+1.HTML5

+2.CSS3
+3.JavaScript

-Locomotive Scroll
+4.Locomotive Scroll

-Swiper.js
+5.Swiper.js